Do Windows Encryption Tools Suit Enterprises and Government?

-Recognizing the need for file, folder, and drive encryption, Microsoft added two encryption utilities.
+Recognising the need for file, folder, and drive encryption, Microsoft added two encryption utilities.
 Introduced as part of Windows 2000, the encrypting file system (EFS) encrypts individual files and folders.
 Vista brought us BitLocker, which encrypts volumes.
 Each version of Windows builds on the next, offering additional cryptographic algorithms, certificates, keys, and supported file systems.

 Learn how to elevate the productivity of your enterprise through secure collaboration.

 Today, Windows 7’s 2020 retirement date hangs over many organisations like a sword of Damocles.
 With more than 200 million EFS Encryption Windows 10 enterprise users and millions more expected in the coming years, the question is: Does EFS Encryption Windows 10’s encryption tools fit how government organisations and enterprises work?

 Encrypting File System (EFS) & Encryption File System Windows 10